SquareD-Soft/New-And-Tasty-Savegame-Manager/README.md

 ## Installation

 1. **Download the script or release**:
    - Download the files from the [Releases page](https://github.com/SquareD-Soft/New-And-Tasty-Savegame-Manager/releases).
-This does not require any additional software.
-   - Alternatively, download the `.ahk` file and place it in a dedicated folder.
 2. **Requirements (for the .ahk file)**:
    - Install [AutoHotkey v1.1](https://www.autohotkey.com/) if it is not already installed on your system.
 3. **Run the script**:
    - Simply run the `.ahk` file to execute it.
-   - For `.ahk` files, ensure AutoHotkey is installed, then run the `.ahk` file to execute it.
-Alternatively, you can compile the `.ahk` script into a standalone `.exe` using AutoHotkey.
+   - Alternatively, you can compile the `.ahk` script into a standalone `.exe` using AutoHotkey.

 ---